Frequently Asked Questions

 - Accessibility.
 By using only plain text files and directories, spamdyke is easy for anyone to administer and reconfigure with standard command line tools.
 Any administrator can understand a file of whitelisted IP addresses without help.
 Very few administrators know SQL.
 This is very important to me -- I hate proprietary file formats that can only be accessed with special tools.
 I can't remember how many times I've stared at a malfunctioning Sendmail server and been unable to determine if a given option was even available, much less enabled.
 This point and the next point are very closely related.

 - Safety.
 Plain text files and directories are easy to understand, easy to back up and easy to restore.
 They can be printed out, emailed, imported into other programs, etc. Most importantly, it's very difficult to corrupt a plain text file by "improperly" stopping spamdyke or losing power.
 In an emergency, when an administrator is trying to restore a mail server while users are screaming at him, I don't want him wondering if spamdyke's files are intact.
 If he has any doubts, he should be able to visually verify them with any available text editor.
-(I've had to restore corrupted Exchange Private Mail Stores in the middle of the night.
-I wouldn't wish that experience on anyone.)
+(Microsoft Exchange Server, I'm looking at you here.)

 - Availability.
 Mail servers should depend on as few external systems as possible. spamdyke already depends heavily on DNS but that's unfortunately unavoidable.
 I've done everything I can to make sure spamdyke fails gracefully if DNS is down.
 Fortunately, DNS servers are (usually) very stable and very reliable.
 Database engines are not in the same league -- while many databases are fairly reliable they still have much higher downtime than DNS servers.
 As stated above, I don't want to force a stressed administrator to restore his database server just to get mail flowing again.
 If I were forced to do that, I would choose instead to uninstall spamdyke (and I would never use it again).